dervinism/minis/README.md

 Software user documentation file minis_documentation.pdf is available for a detailed explanation of how to use the software graphical user interface.
 Examples on how to use programming interfaces in Matlab and Python are given in testMatlab.m, testMatlab_preload.m, testPython.py, and testPython_preload.py files.

 **Input files**\
 The software does not work with version 2 ABF files.
 Please use earlier versions.
+You can convert them using the pClamp software.

 **References**\
 Dervinis, M, Major, G (2022) bioRxiv 2022.03.20.485046; doi: https://doi.org/10.1101/2022.03.20.485046